NOAH Compendium

 Shake well before use.

-To ensure administration of the correct dose, body weight should be determined as accurately as possible.
+To ensure a correct dosage, body weight should be determined as accurately as possible.

 Before allowing animals to have access to the medicated water, the water delivery system should be drained, if possible, and flushed with the medicated water to ensure accuracy of dosing.
 This procedure may need to be performed on all treatment days.

-Ascaridia galli and Heterakis gallinarum: The dose is 1.0 mg fenbendazole per kg body weight per day (equivalent to 0.005 ml of the product).
+Ascaridia galli and Heterakis gallinarum: The dose is 1.0 mg fenbendazole per kg body weight per day (equivalent to 0.005 ml of the veterinary medicinal product).
 This dose has to be administered on 5 consecutive days.

-The required daily amount of product is calculated from the total estimated body weight (kg) of the entire group of chickens or pheasants to be treated.
-Please use the following formula:
+Dose calculation: The required daily amount of veterinary medicinal product is calculated from the total estimated body weight (kg) of the entire group of chickens or pheasants to be treated.

 Treatment of Ascaridia galli and Heterakis gallinarum: